dextel2/scale-sentry-ai/KNOWN_ISSUES.md

 Feel free to **file an issue** or **open a PR** if you have suggestions for addressing any of the above! 🚀
 ```

-I can also make a **more playful, “friendly AI assistant” version** with extra emojis and conversational tone if you want it to feel less formal.

-Do you want me to do that?